RuchikaShashidhara/mi-assignments/Assignment_3/final/README.txt

 The missing values(NaNs) in the "Residence" column was replaced with its Mode = 1

 > Finally, all the data in each coulmn was Normalized using Min-Max Scaling by the function we defined - min-max-scaling

+Neural Network Implementation:

+The architecture of the Neural Network consists of 3 Layers in total - 1 Input Layer, 1 Hidden Layer and 1 Output Layer.
+The new preprocessed dataset consits of 6 input variable columns - "Age", "Weight", "HB", "IFA", "BP", "Residence" and 1 output variable coulmn - "Result".
+So, the first Input Layer consists of 7 nodes, 6 inputs from the dataset and 1 as calculated bias node.
+The hidden layer consists of 20 nodes which uses the tanh function as the activation function and the Output Layer consists of 1 node in which if the probability > 0.6, it is predicted as 1 (Result is LBW case) else it is predicted as 0 (Result is not an LBW case).
+The output uses the sigmoid function as the activation function.
+We have also implemented the loss/cost function using the implemenation of the Binary Cross Entropy function and we have also implemnted the Adam Optimizer for solving.

+Hyperparameters for the current model:

+> alpha(learning rate): 1e-5
+> beta_1(exponential decay rate for the first moment estimates) = 0.9
+> beta_2(The exponential decay rate for the second-moment estimates) = 0.99
+> epsilon = 1e-8
+> Minibatch size:
+> Epochs:

+Key Features of our design:
+Our neural network can use any number of nodes in the hidden layers and can use any of the activation functions - tanh, relu, sigmoid/logistic, and identity.
+We also input 1 extra node for bias for better learning of the neural network.
+The hyperparamters can also be changed while creating a NN object.